wus-technik/samba-domain/README.md

 * `NOCOMPLEXITY` defaults to `false`.
 When set to `true` it removes password complexity requirements including `complexity, history-length, min-pwd-age, max-pwd-age`
 * `TLS` defaults to `false`.
 When set to `true` it creates certificate files for ldaps
 * `LOGS` defaults to `false`.
 When set to `true` it creates log file in /var/log/samba for kerberos and samba.
 Add a mapping
-* `ADLoginOnUnix` defaults to `false`.
+* `ADLOGINONUNIX` defaults to `false`.
 When false nothing changes.
 When true windbind is added to `/etc/nsswitch.conf` and `windbind enum users` and `winbind enum groups` are enabled.

-ADLoginOnUnix
+* `FREERADIUS` defaults to `false`.
+When false nothing changes.
+When true ntlm auth = mschapv2-and-ntlmv2-only is added to config.

 ## Volumes for quick start

 * `/etc/localtime:/etc/localtime:ro` - Sets the timezone to match the host